Check out every book selected for our #BookoftheWeek series, all available for free to read in the Public Knowledge Library!

 One of the most prominent features in the Public Knowledge Library is a beautiful card catalogue cabinet, one of a large number of such cabinets that held the original card catalogue of the main branch of the San Francisco Public Library (SFPL) more than a hundred years ago.
 Today it stands as a reminder of how much the idea of “search” and the practice of information retrieval have changed.

-Introducing the Public Knowledge Library
+By Public Knowledge

 In September 2017, a temporary, non-circulating branch of the San Francisco Public Library opened inside SFMOMA’s Koret Education Center.
 Inspired by the work of the Queens Museum with the Queens Library in New York, we had begun by wondering about what the meaning of a public library branch might be within an art museum in our context.
 The result features books on a variety of topics for adults and children, local and thematic periodicals, a piece of SFPL’s original card catalog, and a vinyl listening station.
 While much of this could be seen as a nostalgic gesture, or as a reflection on the obsolescence of different media, our aim was for the space to be more than that.
 But what, we wondered, would a physical hub for the Public Knowledge initiative and the SFMOMA-SFPL partnership need to be?